nurafintech/whitepapers/Bitcoin/Stratum/Readme.md

 # HTTP: Communication is Driven by Miners [4]
-HTTP was designed for web site browsing where clients ask servers for specific content.
-Pooled mining is different - server knows very well what clients need and can control the communication in a more efficient way.
-Let’s swap roles and leave orchestration to the server!
+HTTP was designed for web site browsing where clients ask servers for specific content. **Pooled mining is different - server knows very well what clients need and can control the communication in a more efficient way.**

 # How is getwork?
 [4]